framesurge/perseus/docs/next/en-US/tutorials/hello-world.md

 First, we import some things that'll be useful:

--   `perseus::{define_app, ErrorPages, Template}` -- the `define_app!` macro, which tells Perseus how your app works; the `ErrorPages` `struct`, which lets you tell Perseus how to handle errors (like _404 Not Found_ if the user goes to a nonexistent page); and the `Template` `struct`, which is how Perseus manages pages in your app
+-   `perseus::{Html, PerseusApp, Template}` -- the `Html` trait, which lets your code be generic so that it can be rendered on either the server or in a browser (you'll see this throughout Sycamore code written for Perseus); the `PerseusApp` `struct`, which is how you represent a Perseus app; the `Template` `struct`, which represents a *template* in Perseus (which can create pages, as you'll soon learn -- this is the fundamental unit of Perseus)
 -   `sycamore::view` -- Sycamore's `view!` macro, which lets you write HTML-like code in Rust

-Then, we use the `define_app!` macro to declare the different aspects of the app, starting with the _templates_.
-We only have one template, which we've called `index` (a special name that makes it render at the root of your app), and then we define how that should look, creating a paragraph (`p`) containing the text `Hello World!`.

-Finally, we tell Perseus what to do if something in your app fails, like if the user goes to a page that doesn't exist.
-This requires creating a new instance of `ErrorPages`, which is a `struct` that lets you define a separate error page for every [HTTP status code](https://httpstatuses.com), as well as a fallback.
-Here, we've just defined the fallback.
-That page is given the URL that caused the error, the HTTP status code, and the actual error message, all of which we display with a Sycamore `view!`, with seamless interpolation.
+Perseus used to use a macro called `define_app!` to define your app, though this has since been deprecated and replaced with a more modern builder `struct`, which has methods that you can use to add extra features to your app (like internationalization).
+This is `PerseusApp`, and here, we're just adding one template with the `.template()` call (which you'll run each time you want to add a new template to your app).
+Here, we create a very simple template called `index`, a special template name that will bind this template to the root of your app, this will be the landing page.
+We then define the view code for this template with the `.template()` method on the `Template` `struct`, to which we provide a simple closure that returns a Sycamore `view!`, which just renders an HTML paragraph element (`<p>Hello World!</p>` in usual HTML markup).
+Usually, we'd provide a fully-fledged function here that can do many more things (like access global state stores), but for now we'll keep things nice and simple.

+In most apps, the main things you'll define on `PerseusApp` are `Template`s, though, when you move to production, you'll also want to define `ErrorPages`, which tell Perseus what to do if your app reaches a nonexistent page (a 404 not found error) or similar.
+For rapid development though, Perseus provides a series of prebuilt error pages (but if you try to use these implicitly in production, you'll get an error message).

+Also notice that we define this `PerseusApp` in a function called `main`, but you can call this anything you like, as long as you put `#[perseus::main]` before it, which turns it into something Perseus can expect (specifically, a special function named `__perseus_entrypoint`).

 </details>